KCLibrary/docs.kclibrary.org/community-reference/nonprofit.md

 **RESPOND TO THE RESULT**

 Following up is an important component in the grant writing process.
 Even if you are initially rejected, maintaining a relationship with the funder could help you improve your proposal to send to other funders, as well as open up dialog for future proposals.

+---

+## LegalGPS

+[Legal GPS](https://www.kclibrary.org/research-resources/research-databases/legal-gps) removes legal barriers for non-profit creation and development by providing a series of step-by-step questionnaires.
+Create an account to get started or contact our Funding Information Network Supervisor for help.